 - 6.1 If the appropriate officer, as defined in Section 2(1) of Article XXVIII, discovers a possible violation of Article XXVIII or Title 1, Article 45, and no complaint alleging such violation has been filed with the secretary of state pursuant to Article XXVIII, Section 9(2)(a), then the appropriate officer shall: - a.
 Provide the person believed to have committed the violation with written notice of the facts or conduct that constitute the possible violation, and - b.
-Allow seven business days to correct the violation or to submit written statements explaining the reasons that support a conclusion that a violation was not committed. - 6.2 If, within the time allotted pursuant to Rule 6.1, the person fails to correct the violation or to offer a satisfactory explanation, then the appropriate officer may file a complaint pursuant to Article XXVIII, Section 9(2)(a).

-6.3 A written complaint filed with the secretary of state pursuant to Article XXVIII, Section 9(2) (a) shall include the following: the name, address, and signature of the complainant; the name and address of each respondent alleged to have committed a violation; and the particulars of the violation.
+Allow seven business days to correct the violation or to submit written statements explaining the reasons that support a conclusion that a violation was not committed. - 6.2 If, within the time allotted pursuant to Rule 6.1, the person fails to correct the violation or to offer a satisfactory explanation, then the appropriate officer may file a complaint pursuant to Article XXVIII, Section 9(2)(a). - 6.3 A written complaint filed with the secretary of state pursuant to Article XXVIII, Section 9(2) (a) shall include the following: the name, address, and signature of the complainant (if the complainant is represented by counsel, such counsel's name, address, and signature shall be included along with the name, address, and signature of the complainant); the name and address of each respondent alleged to have committed a violation; and the particulars of the violation.
 A complaint may be submitted by fax or electronic mail if a signed original is received by the secretary of state no later than five calendar days thereafter.
-If the complaint is complete, the secretary of state shall promptly transmit the complaint to the Division of Administrative Hearings in the Department of Personnel and Administration for the consideration by an administrative law judge, which will notify the respondents of the filing of the complaint and which will issue all other appropriate notices to the parties.
+If the complaint is complete, the secretary of state shall promptly transmit the complaint to the Division of Administrative Hearings in the Department of Personnel and Administration for the complaint and which will issue all other appropriate notices to the parties.
 [Article XXVIII, Section 9(2)(a)]